ivanovic99/PSA/backend/README.md

+#Backend of the project

+##Configuration and requiered packages

+In this backend we are using MongoDB (mongoose)

 #Esqueleto basico de un Back-End con MongoDB

 Es un proyecto que tiene como objetivo ser el punto de partida para futuros proyectos.